crdueck/exactEarth/functional_lunch_and_learn.md

 # Monads

-`Monads` are not some just some abstract Category Theory nonsense, they are simply a common design pattern of sequencing effects that has been abstracted into a simple interface.
+`Monads` are not some just some abstract category theory nonsense, they are simply a common design pattern of sequencing effects that has been abstracted into a functional interface.

 Other `Monad`s can provide effects such as